 Gefitinib is pronounced jeh-fit-ih-nib.
 It is also known by its brand name Iressa.

 It is a treatment for non small cell lung cancer that has spread into surrounding tissues (locally advanced cancer) or to other parts of the body.
 Gefitinib is also used in clinical trials for other types of cancer.

 Gefitinib is a type of biological therapy called a tyrosine kinase inhibitor (TKI).
-It blocks a protein called tyrosine kinase from sending signals that make the cancer cells grow.
+It blocks a type of protein called tyrosine kinase from sending signals that make the cancer cells grow.

 In order for gefitinib to work, the cancer cells need to have receptors for a protein called epidermal growth factor (EGFR).